omurilolima/guitar-store/README.md

 🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-The live deployed application can be found deployed on [Heroku](https://retro-reboot.herokuapp.com).
+The live deployed application can be found deployed on 🛑 LINK 🛑.

 ### ElephantSQL Database